tminakov/robotframework-new-for-syntax/README.md

 A line that is after a `:FOR` and doesn't start with `\`, `...` or `#` (or is not an empty line) is considered outside of the loop block, and this is the place where the `END` is added to close the loop.

 The script prints to the console a warning for all lines that start with `\`, but are not in a for block.
-A possible reason for that to happen is because of a bug in the script ?\\\_(?)_/? - so watch its output, and correct such issues manually:
+A possible reason for that to happen is because of a bug in the script ?\\\_(?)_/? - so monitor its output, and correct such issues manually:

     WARN: 	suites/file_x.robot:7 has an orphaned "\"
     INFO: suites/file_x.robot was modified.